gevo222/Unity-ARPG/README.md

 * Creating animations in Unity.
 * Using Unity's animator system.
 * Utilizing Github version control with Unity.
-* Create and handle events.
+* Creating and handling Events.